vanBonzen/AzureADProtectedAPI/README.md

 1. Open the `Client\appsettings.json` file
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-aspnetcore-webapi` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebClient-aspnetcore-webapi` application copied from the Azure portal.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListClient-aspnetcore-webapi` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebClient-aspnetcore-webapi` app, in the Azure portal.
-1. Find the app key `TodoListScope` and replace the existing value with Scope if you changed the name from `api://<client id>/user_impersonation`.
+1. Find the app key `PeopleScope` and replace the existing value with Scope if you changed the name from `api://<client id>/user_impersonation`.
-1. Find the app key `TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-aspnetcore-webapi project (or use the default `https://localhost:44351/`).
+1. Find the app key `PeopleBaseAddress` and replace the existing value with the base address of the TodoListService-aspnetcore-webapi project (or use the default `https://localhost:44351/`).

 ### Step 4: Run the sample